lucazulian/learning-path/README.md

 ### Recommended Readings

-This section provides a list of recommended books readings that have not been mentioned directly in this learning path, but of significant importance.
+This section provides a list of recommended book readings that have not been mentioned directly in this learning path but are of significant importance.

 * [How to Communicate Like a Buddhist](https://amzn.to/3p8CgKx) | Cynthia Kane
 * [Mindfulness in Plain English](https://www.amazon.com/Mindfulness-English-Bhante-Henepola-Gunaratana/dp/0861719069) | Bhante Gunaratana